 4. The future is never just about you anymore

 Every decision you make will have to consider your partner.
-You can’t just go on some super long trip if you want, you can’t just quit your job and write a book in a shack in the woods, you can’t buy a weeks worth at a seedy motel and shoot speedballs with two hookers and a guy named Pedro DeLite if you felt so inclined because your partner might feel strongly about that decision.
+You can’t just go on some super long trip if you want, you can’t just quit your job and write a book in a shack in the woods, you can’t buy a weeks worth at a seedy motel and shoot speedballs, drink Hennessy, and smoke Newports with two hookers and a guy named Pedro DeLite if you felt so inclined because your partner might feel negativley about that decision.

 5. There’s no other reason to wake up

-You will have to put everything you are passionate about in storage, because now it’s putting puzzles together while watching Spectrum Love Island Real Housewives.
+You will have to put everything you are passionate about in storage, because now it’s putting puzzles together while watching all 256 episodes of Spectrum Love Island Real Housewives.

 6. You’ll be bummed all the time

 Something about love and feelings goes hand in hand.
 When you love someone, you are opening yourself up to being hurt.
 It isn’t the heartbreak that makes heartbreak so bad; it’s how big your heart had grown with your partner before your partner pulls your heart out, catches it on fire, takes a large bite out, and then throws it to the ground and stomps the flaming organ to a fine blackened heart paste.
-As world-famous rock and rollers say, “Love Hurts.”
+As world-famous rock and rollers, Nazareth sing, “Love Hurts.”

 You are more sensitive when you share your life with someone.
 You worry about losing this person.
-You take silly things personally and when you were single, you were a juggernaut of not giving a fuck.
+You take silly things personally and when you were single, and being a juggernaut of not giving a fuck, but now you get weird if your partner gets a hot coworker, or starts to want to take on hobbies without you, or suddenly starts having an individual personality.

 8. You have to work for it